antoniodegou/mod3_rebrthe_mongo/TEST.md

 On the HTML validation, there were no errors.

 There were warnings, but they were all related to Bootstrap 5 and how they designed their components.
-In this instance, the validator pointed out elements inside a <p> tag or <button> tag without any text.
+In this instance, the validator pointed out elements inside a  p  tag or  button tag without any text.

 another warning had to do with the <link> tag that Bootstrap gave me the CDN; some fields seem not to be liked by the validator.

 ![HTML VALID](https://raw.githubusercontent.com/antoniodegou/mod3_rebrthe_mongo/main/readme-img/html-valid.png)

+---

 ### CSS Validation